 Property contains former estuarine habitat.
 Property to be included in the restoration feasibility study and design work.
-Implementation of restoration will occur in a future project phase.
+Implementation of restoration will occur in a future project phase, but is expected to entail construction of new set-back dikes or berms to protect adjacent properties, the filling of internal ditches and re-creation of a meandered creek network, followed by re-connection to tidal flow by intentional breaching of the dike.

-The current us of the property is agriculture.
+The current use of the property is agriculture.
 The current zoning for the property is Rural Agriculture.